timmyjose-compilers/tam-java/docs/tam_specification.md

   * The Global Segment which contains global data used by the program, and

   * Any number of frames, where a frame is an activation of a procedure or function (and so it contains all the data local to the activation itself).
-Calling a routine causes a new frame to be pushed on top, and returning from a routine causes the topmost frame to be poppd off, possibly leaving behind the results of activation on the top of the stack.
+Calling a routine causes a new frame to be pushed on top, and returning from a routine causes the topmost frame to be popped off, possibly leaving behind the results of activation on the top of the stack.

     Register LB points to the base of the topmost frame.
 The topmost frame may expand or shrink, but the lower frames are temporarily fixed in size.
 Basically, the currently active